hkamran80/Find-App/_pages/presskit.md

 <h2>About the Developer</h2>
 </div>

-I'm A. Zheng, a.k.a. aheze, a developer who likes making useful things.
-I started learning how to code a couple years ago, and after a lot of Udemy tutorials, I finished my first app, which is — as you might have guessed — Find.
+Hi, I'm Andrew Zheng.
+I'm an iOS developer living in the SF Bay Area.
+Besides coding, I like to watch anime and read manga/light.
+I also teach piano.

-Throughout all that time, I've been committed to user privacy.
+Find is my first and most fully-featured app.
+I originally built it to help out with school, but I think it's gotten to be pretty useful for stuff beyond that.
+But anyway, I'm very committed to user privacy.
 No one likes apps that sell your data.
 It's the same with outrageous subscriptions and unskippable ads.
-As such, I'm determined to keep all of my apps free of data collection, subscriptions, and ads.
-I'm not in need of money — I find more purpose in providing something that people can enjoy.
+So, all of my apps don't collect data, have subscriptions, or ads.

-You can contact me anytime through [Reddit](https://www.reddit.com/user/aheze) or [Discord](https://discord.com/users/743230678795288637) DMs, or via [email](mailto:aheze@getfind.app).
+You can contact me anytime through [Reddit](https://www.reddit.com/user/aheze) DMs or [Discord](https://discord.com/invite/Pmq8fYcus2), or via [email](mailto:aheze@getfind.app).